-The Certificate IV in Business Administration qualification reflects the role of individuals who use well-developed administrative skills and a broad knowledge base in a wide variety of administrative contexts.
-They apply solutions to a defined range of unpredictable problems, and analyse and evaluate information from a variety of sources.
+Individuals in these roles carry out a mix of specialist and moderately complex administrative or operational tasks that require self-development skills.
+They use well-developed skills and a broad knowledge base to apply solutions to a defined range of unpredictable problems and analyse information from a variety of sources.
 They may provide leadership and guidance to others with some limited responsibility for the output of others.
-Job roles suitable for this qualification include Accounts Supervisor, Executive Personal Assistant, Office Administrator, Project Assistant.
-This qualification is is available as a Workplace Traineeship.

 Unit Selection (Core & Electives)

 Participants are required to complete the 6 core units listed below:

 This unit describes the skills and knowledge required to use advanced-level critical thinking skills in a workplace context.
 This includes using methods of analysis, synthesis and evaluation.

 Use digital technologies to collaborate in a work environment

 This unit describes the skills and knowledge required to understand the fundamentals of using digital technologies to collaborate in a workplace context, including working as part of a remote team.
 It involves undertaking a basic review of organisational processes to identify opportunities for using digital technologies to complete work tasks more efficiently and effectively.

 Build and maintain business relationships

 This unit describes the skills and knowledge required to establish, develop and maintain effective work relationships and networks through relationship building and negotiation skills required by workers.
 These workers may be within an organisation as well as freelance or contract workers.